zosodk/SynopsisSI/README.md

 This project serves as a practical case study for applying advanced software architecture principles and is intended to provide concrete assignments for academic coursework in "System Integration," "Databases for Developers,", but also work as a demonstration platform for the exam of "Distributed Large Systems."

+The Documents submitted for the exam are located in the documentation folder in the root of this repository.

 ## Solution Overview

 SynopsisSI is architected as a collection of **independent, focused microservices** that collaborate to deliver a comprehensive e-commerce experience.
 This design offers significant advantages: